Global folds between Banach spaces as perturbations: The overall strategy

-Clearly, $F$ is a global fold if and only if $F^a$ is.
-Singularity theorists say that $F^a$ provides {\it adapted coordinates} to $F$.
+Clearly, $F$ is a fold if and only if $F^a$ is.
+We could have allowed a global change of variable in $Y$ also, but we do not need it in this text.

-\begin{thmL} Suppose $F: X \to Y$ is a continuous map.
-If $F$ satisfies the hypotheses below, it is either a homeomorphism or a global fold. \item[(LS)]{ $F$ admits an $LS$-decomposition.} \item[(PR)]{ $F$ is proper.} \item[(NT)]{ No point of $Y$ has three preimages under $F$.}
+\begin{theo} Suppose $F: X \to Y$ is a continuous map.
+If $F$ satisfies the hypotheses below, it is either a homeomorphism or a fold. \item[(AC)]{ $F$ admits adapted coordinates.} \item[(PR)]{ $F$ is proper. } \item[(NT)]{ No point of $Y$ has three preimages under $F$.} \end{theo}